alimansoor/weather-app/README.md

 Weather App (SPA) project is created as part of development challenge at PwC.
 The project is developed with the Angular 8, Typescript, Twitter Bootstrap v4.3, OMCSS framework (SCSS), Google Fonts, Font Awesome.

-Some of the salient features of the project are RxJS, HttpClient (API Service), Routes and Route Params, Databinding, Interpolation, Data Models, Template Driven Forms, Validation and Sanitization, Test Driven Development, WAI-ARIA and Component Based Architecture.
+Some of the salient features of the project are RxJS, HttpClient (API Service), Routes and Route Params, Data binding, Interpolation, Data Models, Template Driven Forms, Validation and Sanitization, Test Driven Development, WAI-ARIA and Component Based Architecture.

 ![Dashboard](https://github.com/alimansoor/weather-app/blob/master/Dashboard.png)